Q and A with CRWA President Casey Clipper!

 Not necessarily rewriting the same series, but I guess more or less fan fiction.
 That series will never see the light of day, since it was the very first thing I wrote on a novel scale.
 Writing that series then became an escape for me.

 It was an escape from a bad marriage, then the passing away of my mother.
 I created characters with worlds I would have loved to be a part of, in a way, that is.
 Lol.
 I mean, do I really want to be part of the mob’s world?

 Q. What appeals to you most about the contemporary romance genre?

 A. I don’t like doing research.
 I could never write historical and totally appreciate those who do.
 I can’t see myself trying to connect to a YA level by doing that type of research or even marketing.
-I have zero interest in writing erotic or BDSM, even though those happen to be my top faves to read.
+I have zero interest in writing erotic or BDSM, even if it influences fantastic content from websites similar to cartoonporno xxx.
+Even though those happen to be my top faves to read.
 I just leave that to my writing friends to tackle.
 I love contemporary because it’s what I know.
 I will do research in the form of suspense, like with my detective series.
 Legal information I love to absorb to help make that series more believable.
 So for me, it’s the perfect genre.